Intellectual property

 Plant breeders’ rights

-Plant breeders’ rights give the breeder exclusive control over the propagating material (which includes seeds, plant cuttings and divisions, and plant tissue culture) and harvested material (which includes cut flowers, fruit, and foliage) of a new variety for a number of years.
+Plant breeders’ rights give the breeder exclusive control over the propagating material (which includes seeds, plant cuttings and divisions, and plant tissue culture) and harvested material (which includes cut flowers, fruits, and foliage) of a new variety for a number of years.

 With these rights, the breeder can choose to become the exclusive marketer of the variety, or to license the variety to others.